 How Much Does Professional Teeth Whitening Cost?

-The bleaching kit cost me $300 and was not covered by insurance.
-I’ve been using it since February and haven't even finished a syringe and have two full ones left.
+The at-home teeth whitening kit cost me $300 and was not covered by insurance.
+After six months I had only used one syringe and a bit of a second syringe – a little goes a long way.
 My dentist recommended putting the syringes in the fridge to keep them fresh longer.
-I see Amazon has the whitening gel for a reasonable price and gets good reviews; I may consider it if I need more in a year.
 The trays have held up even with my grinding and even one went through the washer and dryer in the pocket of my bathrobe and wasn’t damaged.
 I think to preserve your gums and to target the correct places it's worth it to get custom fit trays.

 There’s nothing wrong with the color of your teeth, whatever color they are.
 However, if you have considered teeth whitening but are afraid of sensitivity or fake Chicklet teeth, know you’re not alone, and know there are options.
 Check with your dentist who knows your teeth and situation best to find the right solution for teeth whitening, and if you'd like to try at-home teeth whitening I highly recommend this kit!